 After obtaining your business license, you can apply for visas for yourself and your employees.
 These visas legally permit you to reside and manage your business operations in Dubai.
 The application process generally includes obtaining an entry permit, undergoing mandatory medical examination, applying for the Emirates ID, and receiving the residency e-visa.

 Mainland companies benefit from unlimited visa quotas based on business activity, employee roles, and contractual agreements.
+This is a significant advantage over a free zone business setup.

 A key requirement in securing your company visa quota is ensuring that your leased office is registered with Ejari.
 The Ministry of Labour may inspect your office and review relevant contracts and invoices to assess your application.